Skip to content

 Link to this section

 Home realm discovery routes users based on their email domain.
-So when a users enter their email and selects the SSO button, they are routed to their IdP based on the email domain, to authenticate.
-For example if the user enters chris@acme.com Kinde checks which IdP uses the acme.com domain and sends Chris there to authenticate.
+So when a user enters their email and selects the continue button, they are routed to their IdP based on the email domain, to authenticate.
+For example if the user enters chris@acme.com Kinde checks which IdP uses the acme.com domain and silently verifies his identity.
+He only signs in once.

 Note that this feature has nothing to do with security or access control and everything to do with routing.
-Do not confuse this feature with access restrictions for domain allowlists.
+Not to be confused with setting access restrictions for domain allowlists.

 Learn more about home realm discovery.